IRIS-Solutions-Team/IRIS-Toolbox/StructuralModeling/@Model/beenSolved.md

 ## Description

-> Basic Use Case
->
+### Basic use case

-> Use this function to verify whether a first-order solution has been
-> successfully calculated and assigned in the model object.
-The output
-> argument, `flag`, is `true` if a valid solution exists in the model
-> object and `false` if it does not.
+Use this function to verify whether a first-order solution has been successfully calculated and assigned in the model object.
+The output argument, `flag`, is `true` if a valid solution exists in the model object and `false` if it does not.

->
->
-> Models with Multiple Parameter Variants
+### Models with multiple parameter variants

->
-> If the input model, `m`, contains multiple parameter variants, the output
-> argument, `flag`, is a row vector of logical values of the same length as
-> the number of variants, each element of which indicates the existence of
-> a valid first-order solution for the respective parameter variant.
+If the input model, `m`, contains multiple parameter variants, the output argument, `flag`, is a row vector of logical values of the same length as the number of variants, each element of which indicates the existence of a valid first-order solution for the respective parameter variant.
->

 ## Examples